mjordan/bagit_indexer/README.md

 - [x] On indexing, validate the Bags index any validation errors in Elasticsearch
 - [x] On indexing, generate a SHA-1 or other checksum of the serialized Bag itself and add it to the Elasticsearch index, to assist in bit-level integrity checking of the Bag itself
 - [ ] Log indexing errors
-- [ ] Add the ability to index specific data files within the Bags, to assist in discovery and management
+- [x] Add the ability to index specific content files within the Bags, to assist in discovery and management
 - [ ] Develop a desktop or web-based app that performs functions similar to this command-line tool

 ## System requirements and installation